 - If you’ve done a lot of exercise or if you simply have too much going on.

-Being tired makes it difficult to tap into hunger and satiety cues (2).
-Studies show that people who are unable to get a full night’s sleep (less than six hours) have increased ghrelin (which is the hormone that stimulates hunger) and decreased leptin (which is the hormone that tells us when we are full).
+Being tired makes it difficult to tap into hunger and satiety cues.
+Studies show that being unable to get a full night’s sleep (<6 hours) interferes with our hunger hormones.
 These hormones dictate how much we would eat in a day.
+Sleep deprivation causes increased ghrelin (the hormone that stimulates hunger) and decreased leptin (the hormone that tells us when we are full).

-Further to this, studies have shown that tiredness can increase food intake by 400 calories in a day (3).
-A systematic review that analysed 11 different studies found on average that people who had between 3.5 to 5.5 hours sleep the night before ate an additional 385 calories that day compared to when they’d slept at least seven hours.
+Research also shows that tiredness can increase food intake by 400 calories a day.
+A systematic review that analysed 11 different studies found on average that people who had between 3.5 to 5.5 hours sleep the night before ate an additional 385 calories that day, compared to when they’d slept at least seven hours.

 Here I am sharing my experiences of working with 1:1 clients and a couple of the ways in which they have managed to stop binge eating at night.